Communes of the Hérault department: History

-On January 1, 2025, the number of communes in the department will increase from 342 to 341 following the creation of the new municipality of Lunas-les-Châteaux by merging Lunas and Dio-et-Valquières.
+On 1 January 2025, the number of communes in the department decreased from 342 to 341 following the creation of the new commune of Lunas-les-Châteaux by merging Lunas and Dio-et-Valquières.

 List of communes

-The following table gives the list of communes as of January 1, 2025, specifying their INSEE code, their main postal code, their district, their canton, their inter-commune, their surface area, their population and their density, according to the INSEE figures from the 2022 census.
+The following table gives the list of communes as of 1 January 2025, specifying their INSEE code, their main postal code, their district, their canton, their inter-commune, their surface area, their population and their density, according to the INSEE figures from the 2022 census.